 finding

-To make partner, you have to win clients and grow your own book of business.
-To also make partner, you have to let go of clients.
-We know this sounds crazy but we do have a point.
-Put simply, as you start winning bigger and better clients, at some point you need to hand over your client portfolio of lesser important clients to a team member to manage.
-Here’s how to do that successfully.
+To make partner in your law firm, accountancy or consulting firm, you will have to win clients and grow your own book of business.
+You will also have to let go of clients.
+I know this sounds crazy but as you start winning bigger and better clients, at some point you will need to hand over your client portfolio of less important clients to a team member to manage.

 A 3-step guide to handing over clients